MAZDA CX-30 NOW AVAILABLE TO ORDER

 Externally, the car boasts LED exterior lighting including: headlights, taillights and daytime running lights all as standard.
 To add function to form, the LED headlights have automatic on/off and automatic leveling capabilities.
 Rain-sensing windshield wipers are also standard, and the CX-3 is styled with 16-inch aluminum alloy wheels, a roof spoiler, shark fin antenna, dual stainless-steel exhaust outlets, and an understated black front grille.

 Internally, Apple CarPlay® and Android Auto™ are included, and an extensive suite of i-Activsense safety features are also present.
-These include: Mazda Radar Cruise Control, Advanced Smart City Brake Support with Pedestrian Detection, and a Lane Departure Warning system.
-A rearview camera is also fitted as standard.
+These include: Mazda Radar Cruise Control with Stop & Go, Advanced Smart City Brake Support with Pedestrian Detection, and a Lane Departure Warning system.

 The 2020 Mazda CX-3 is on sale now, and starts at $20,640.
 Apple Carplay is a trademark of Apple Inc. Android Auto is a trademark of Google LLC.